Xiurik/angular-template/README.md

 # Angular Template

-To change the project name search for AngularTemplate in all the files and replace it with the name you want.
+To change the project name search for angular-template in all the files and replace it with the name you want.

 # Commands you can use in this Project (Update if needed).